Here at Roadmunk, we believe roadmaps aren't reserved solely for product teams—or at least they shouldn’t be.

 Start using our free customizable marketing roadmap template.

 For the HR professional who needs to communicate initiatives around company culture and people ops, as well as build and manage hiring plans.

 An HR roadmap is owned by an organization’s recruiters and human resources team to build and manage hiring plans and chart HR initiatives.
 It visualizes how each department within an organization will evolve and provides a snapshot of the roles being added and when.

-This roadmap also provides insight into what HR is working on to make employees happier in their day-to-day like changes to benefits plan, new referral bonuses, etc.
+This roadmap also provides insight into what HR is working on to make employees happier in their day-to-day life, like changes to their benefits plan, new referral bonuses, etc.

 Predicting exact hiring dates isn’t always possible given that some roles are more difficult to fill than others.
 Our swimlane view brings flexibility to your HR plan.